sdupadhyay/sdupadhyay/README.md

 # 💫About Me :

     👋 Hello, Welcome to my profile
-    🌱 I’m currently looking for an opportunity as a Full Stack Web Developer ⚡ I'm a passionate software developer
+    🌱 I’m currently looking for an opportunity as a Software Developer ⚡ I'm a passionate software developer
     🔭 I’m currently learning React and practicing Data Structure and Algorithm 😎 I love to solve puzzles.